Midblyte/tmnetbot/README.md

 The entire bot has been coded in the the english language as my personal habit.
 However, since it was initially a private commitment, it has been designed to be used by Italians only.
-Every text is written in the Italian language, every date is therefore converted in CET/CEST (it depends on DST).

-Internationalization is not yet a priority, but any help is welcome.
+Some texts may still be written in the Italian language.

 # Special thanks